 - HMS Blenheim was a Blake-class first class protected cruiser that served in the Royal Navy from 1890 to 1926.
 She was built by Thames Ironworks & Shipbuilding Company at Leamouth, London.
 The ship was named after the Battle of Blenheim.
-She displaced 9,150 tons and her steel hull measured 375 feet (114 m) (length) and 65 feet (20 m) (beam) with 20,000 indicated horsepower (15,000 kW) turning 2 propellers giving a top speed of 22 knots (41 km/h).
-Her main armament was two BL 9.2 inch Mk VI guns (234 mm) and six QF 6 inch guns (152 mm) on the upper deck, and four QF 6 inch guns in 150 mm compound armoured casemates on the main deck.
-She also carried sixteen 3-pounders, and four 14 inch torpedo tubes (two submerged and two above water.
+She displaced 9,150 tons and her steel hull measured 375 feet (114 m) (length) and 65 feet (20 m) (beam) with 20,000 indicated horsepower (15,000 kW) turning 2 propellers, giving a top speed of 22 knots (41 km/h).
+Her main armament was two BL 9.2 inch Mk VI guns (234 mm) and six QF 6-inch guns (152 mm) on the upper deck, and four QF 6-inch guns in 150 mm compound armored caseates on the main deck.
+She also carried sixteen 3-pounders and four 14 inch torpedo tubes (two submerged and two above water.
 Having been launched on 5 July 1890, she was commissioned at Chatham on 1 January 1891.

-- The then Canadian Prime Minister, Sir John Thompson, died in England just after being sworn in as a member of Queen Victoria's Privy Council in December 1894: he was repatriated to Halifax, Nova Scotia on the Blenheim, which was painted black for the occasion.
+- The then Canadian Prime Minister, Sir John Thompson, died in England just after being sworn in as a member of Queen Victoria's Privy Council in December 1894.
+He was repatriated to Halifax, Nova Scotia on the Blenheim, which was painted black for the occasion.
 Prince Henry of Battenberg died from malaria while on active duty on board HMS Blonde off Sierra Leone in January 1896 and Blenheim repatriated his body from the Canary Islands.
-On 27 January 1897 Blenheim accidentally rammed and badly damaged the French five masted barque France I, one of the longest tallships afloat at the time.
+On 27 January 1897, Blenheim accidentally rammed and badly damaged the French five-masted baroque France I, one of the longest tall ships afloat at the time.

-- She was sent to Mudros in March 1915 in support of the Mediterranean Expeditionary Force at the Battle of Gallipoli.
-Later that year, Blenheim repatriated former Canadian Prime Minister Sir Charles Tupper who had died in England, to Halifax.
+- She was sent to Muros in March 1915 in support of the Mediterranean Expeditionary Force at the Battle of Gallipoli.
+Later that year, Blenheim repatriated former Canadian Prime Minister Sir Charles Tupper, who had died in England, to Halifax.
 Blenheim was scrapped in 1926 at Pembroke Dock.

-- An exceptional sought after collectible nautical marine artwork.
+- An exceptionally sought after collectible nautical marine artwork.

-- Highly sought after due to the collectible nature of subject marine matter such elaborate detail.
+- Highly sought after due to the collectible nature of the subject marine matter such elaborate detail.

 - With hanging thread on the back ready for immediate home wall display.